clafrance/citibike-analysis/README.md

 ## Citibike Insight

-Analytic reports build with Tableau to help city officials oversee and improve the city program.
+Analytic reports build with Tableau and Python to help city officials oversee and improve the city program.

 ### Date Source